 It’s easy to say what a sandwich is.
 Grilled cheese?
 Definitely a sandwich.
 Bacon, lettuce, and tomato?
 There’s no question.
 Things start to get messy when you specify what a sandwich isn’t.
 Is a hot dog a sandwich?
 What about a burrito, or an open-faced turkey melt?

 The question of sandwich-hood sounds like something a monk might ponder on a mountaintop.
 But the answer has real-world implications.
 On several occasions, governments have ruled on the food industry’s right to use the delectable label.
-Now, Ruth Bader Ginsburg—pop culture icon, scrunchie connoisseur, and Supreme Court Justice—has weighed in on the matter.
+Even the late Ruth Bader Ginsburg weighed in on the matter.

-When pressed on the hot-button issue as to whether a hot dog is a sandwich while appearing on The Late Show with Stephen Colbert, Ginsburg proved her extreme judiciousness by throwing the question back at Colbert and asking for his definition of sandwich before making a ruling.
+When pressed on the hot-button issue as to whether a hot dog is a sandwich while appearing on The Late Show with Stephen Colbert in 2018, Ginsburg proved her extreme judiciousness by throwing the question back at Colbert and asking for his definition of sandwich before making a ruling.
 Her summation?
 A hot dog fits Colbert's definition of a sandwich, and therefore can be considered one.

-While RBG's ruling may not be an official one, it matches Merriam-Webster's bold declaration that a hot dog is a sandwich (even if the Hot Dog Council disagrees).
+Merriam-Webster even joined the debate by boldly declaring that a hot dog is a sandwich back in 2016 (even if the Hot Dog Council disagrees).
 Officially, here’s where the law stands on the great sandwich debate.

 When Qdoba threatened to encroach on the territory of a Panera Bread in Shrewsbury, Massachusetts, the owners of the bakery franchise fought back.
 They claimed the Mexican chain’s arrival would violate their lease agreement with the White City Shopping Center—specifically the clause that prohibits the strip mall from renting to other sandwich restaurants.
 “We were surprised at the suit because we think it’s common sense that a burrito is not a sandwich,” Jeff Ackerman, owner of the Qdoba franchise group, told The Boston Globe.